Barry Green (musician): Works

 His bass methods include The Popular Bass Method (with Jeff Neighbor) and Advanced Techniques of Double Bass Playing.
 He has seven solo LPs and three solo CDs, including, most recently, Live from St. Croix with Barry Green and James Hart and Ole-Cool with accompanying colleagues from Spain and America, and Seat of the Pants (music of Lenny Carlson).

 He taught bass and music for the San Francisco Symphony Education Department and still teaches at The University of California, Santa Cruz.
 He is a former Executive Director of the International Society of Bassists (1975-1981) and is the founder of the Northern California Bass Club.
-In San Diego, Green is active performing and directing unique concert programs for the public including a narrative story of Anna's Way with text by Alan Scofield with solo bass, piano, percussion, narrator and background visuals.
-He tours extensively with this uniquely powerful and emotional story of the tai chi Master and his apprentice-15-year-old female bass prodigy.
+In San Diego, Green is active performing and directing concert programs for the public including a narrative story of Anna's Way with text by Alan Scofield with solo bass, piano, percussion, narrator and background visuals.
+He tours extensively with this story of the tai chi Master and his apprentice-15-year-old female bassist.

 He performs on Evanescence's Synthesis and on numerous albums with Erich Kunzel and the Cincinnati Pops Orchestra.